unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-have-attributes.md

 expect(element, 'to have attributes', {
   class: ['warning'],
   style: {
-    border: 'thick solid gray'
+    border: 'thick solid gray',
   },
-  id: expect.it('to be a string')
+  id: expect.it('to be a string'),
 });
 ```